Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 **********************

-For the purposes of this section we can assume that we already have the following:
+For the purposes of this section we assume the following:

 .. code-block:: python